z3moo/CTF-Challenges/Anh Trai C2/README.md

 3. Into which process did the malicious program load the DLL?
 4. Which C2 framework did the attacker use?
 5. What was the first command the attacker ran on the victim’s machine?
 6. What files did the attacker upload to the victim’s machine?
-(List in chronological order, earliest-latest.
+(List in chronological order, earliest to latest.
 Format: `filename1-filename2-...`)
-7. There is a secret in one of two files.
+7. There is a secret in one of the two files.
 Find it.

 ## Files